We urge Cape voters to VOTE YES on the school bond for our students, our community, and our future.

 It doesn’t take much to see why investing in education is the smart choice for Cape Elizabeth voters.

-The “middle ground” project creates a long-term, fiscally-responsible plan for our school campus.
+The proposed school referendum creates a long-term, fiscally-responsible plan for our school campus, starting with the replacement of the Cape Elizabeth Middle School.

 SMART for TAXPAYERS